Guichaguri/jatg/README.md

 Most template generation tools require elaborate configurations, lack intuitive usage, are tied to a specific framework or do not support variable transformations.
 The objective of this tool is to be as intuitive as possible while providing a flexible feature set.

-Simply create a template, add it to the configuration file and then run the CLI to generate files.
+Simply create your template files, add them to the configuration file and then run `jatg` to generate the resulting files.

 ## Setting Up